 In addition to the above requirements, international students are required to have a health insurance policy which covers health care costs, medical evacuation (minimum coverage U.S. \$10,000) and repatriation (minimum coverage U.S. \$7,500).
 All students who do not reside in the contiguous 48 states of the United States must have medical evacuation and repatriation coverage.
 The insurance policy must be in English.
-Students are able to purchase health insurance through Mount Mary University's healthcare provider, WPS.
+Students are able to purchase health insurance through Mount Mary University's healthcare provider, WPS or on the open market within the United States.
+Students can also carry an insurance policy form their home country, as long as it meets all the requirements.
+The policy and coverage must be in place at time of arrival in the United States.
 Information on this policy and costs can be obtained from the Vice President for Student Affairs.